exonum/exonum-btc-anchoring/DEPLOY.md

     --public-configs <Path to node1 public config>\
     [<Path to node2 public config> ...]
 ```
-This is important, because all network should start from one state.
+This is important, because all nodes in the network should start from one state.

 Which create the configuration of `N` exonum anchoring nodes in destination directory using given `bitcoind` by rpc.